-A digital customer is someone who uses digital channels to connect with businesses, consume branded content and make purchases.
-These channels include web, mobile, social and email.
-They can maintain a relationship with a brand without ever setting foot in a brick-and-mortar establishment, but may communicate with brand representatives over live chat, email, text or the phone.
+Digital customer service has come about because of the demands of the digital customer.
+Digital customers use online channels to connect with businesses, branded content, and the ability to make purchases using digital channels such as web, mobile, social, and email.
+Digital customers can maintain a relationship with a brand without ever setting foot in a brick-and-mortar establishment, but may communicate with brand representatives over live chat, email, text or the phone.
 Importantly, a digital customer may engage with a company across multiple channels.

 What Is Digital Customer Experience?